jeanferrerdata/enem2023data/README.md

 Clone this repository.
 Download the ENEM 2023 data at https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enem.
 Run the Python script to generate the necessary data.
-The generated data can be visualized using Tableau Public.
+The generated data (geo_plus_education_data.csv) can be visualized using Tableau Public.

 ## Requirements